Skip to main content

 What does this mean?
 Imagine that two 1,000-person events are planned for a mid-size city.
 One is the state caucus of a major political party.
 The second is a performance of Vivaldi’s The Four Seasons.
 The caucus is more likely to attract political extremists than the concert.

-The right OSINT solutions can help security professionals identify potential threats in near-real time by monitoring social media, online forums, and news outlets for indications of planned attacks or disruptive behavior targeting specific events or venues.
+Identity risk intelligence and strategic threat intelligence empower security professionals to monitor social media, online forums, and news outlets for indications of planned attacks or disruptive behavior targeting specific events or venues.

 Take mass shooters as an example.
 We know that these criminals tend to announce their intentions online.[7]
 Before murdering 10 Black people at a Tops Friendly supermarket in Buffalo, N.Y, the white supremacist shooter announced his plans in an online journal.[8]
 Before killing 23 people at a Texas Walmart in 2019, the murderer declared his intentions in a manifesto posted to social media.[9]
 Mass shooters even interact with social media during commission of their crimes.
 In 2019, a gunman in Christchurch, New Zealand, murdered 50 people as they prayed in their mosques.
 He wore a head-mounted camera to live-stream the shootings, pausing at times to narrate the horrors.[10]

 These posts are blunt, unmistakable in their intent.
-OSINT solutions can detect them.
-But social media monitoring can also help venue security personnel find more subtle indications of the potential for violence.
+AI-powered intelligence systems can detect them.
+But these systems can also help venue security personnel find more subtle indications of the potential for violence.
 Online, a forger may advertise fake credentials for sale, such as those that give legitimate staff backstage access.
 Certainly, those interested in buying these credentials may be over-zealous fans intent on meeting their musical idols.
 They may also be criminals who’d like the notoriety of murdering an entertainer, or terrorists seeking the ability to place bombs near building supports for maximum carnage.

 Mass casualties are every venue’s worst fear.
-However, OSINT threat detection capabilities can also help spot and stop lesser crimes.
-As the COVID crisis was ebbing but mask and vaccine requirements were still in effect at large venues, OSINT was used to spot sales of counterfeit vaccination certificates.
-Today, OSINT helps venues spot ticket scalpers.
-It also helps them find people offering counterfeit tickets or merchandise or using a large event as an opportunity to sell drugs.
+However, identity risk intelligence and strategic threat intelligence solutions can also help spot and stop lesser crimes.
+For example, they can help security teams detect ticket scalpers.
+They can also help find people offering counterfeit tickets, selling counterfeit merchandise, or using a large event as an opportunity to sell drugs.

 Finding the right OSINT solution

-A number of OSINT solutions are now on the market.
-How do you find the one that best suits your needs?
-For venue and event protection, security leaders should look for solutions that scan a huge variety of publicly available information and commercially available information; that enable smarter searches; and that provide AI-enabled semantic understanding of social media to look beyond the words used in posts to the intent of those words.
+For venue and event protection, security leaders should look for solutions that scan a huge variety of PAI/CAI; that enable smarter searches; and that provide AI-enabled semantic understanding of social media to look beyond the words used to the intent of those words.

 Smarter searching makes sure you find the information you need from the sources examined.
-Two capabilities to look for are persistent search and translation.
-Persistent search is a technology that keeps a search operation running regardless of whether someone is actively using it, appending newly found information to existing search terms.
+Two capabilities to look for are translation capabilities and always-on monitoring.

-All the OSINT in the world does security professionals no good if they can’t understand the language in which it is written.
-Therefore, your OSINT solution must be capable of finding information published in a broad variety of languages, then translating it into your language of choice.
+All the data in the world does security professionals no good if they can’t understand the language in which it is written.
+Therefore, your intelligence solution must be capable of finding information published in a broad variety of languages, then translating it into your language of choice.

 As mentioned above, threats aren’t always easy to spot.
-Certainly, OSINT solutions maintain lists of threat words to search.
+Certainly, the best identity risk intelligence and strategic threat intelligence solutions maintain lists of threat words to search.
 (Words such as “annihilate,” “bloodbath,” and “bleed out” tend not to appear in everyday updates.)
 But similar words and phrases can indicate very different intents.
 That’s why semantic understanding is so important.
 A comic posting, “I tore up The Club last night.
-Shout out to the audience for making it happen! 😊😊😊” is different from a disturbed individual posting “I’m going to shoot up The Club tonight.
-I can’t wait to hear the audience shout out?.”
+Shout out to the audience for making it happen! 😊 😊 😊 is different from a disturbed individual posting “I’m going to shoot up The Club tonight.
+I can’t wait to hear the audience shout out🔫.”

-Babel Street Insights is an AI-powered OSINT solution that provides persistent searches of thousands of sources of publicly available information and commercially available information.
-To provide security professionals and law enforcement with the insight needed to secure venues and events, our technology scours data sources published in more than 200 languages and translates results into the user’s language of choice.
+Babel Street identity risk intelligence and strategic threat intelligence solutions provide persistent searches of thousands of sources of PAI/CAI.
+To provide security professionals and law enforcement with the insight needed to secure venues and events, they scour data sources published in more than 200 languages and translate results into the user’s language of choice.
 Information sources include more than a billion top-level domains; commercially available sources; and real-world interactions generated on chats, social media posts, online comments, and message boards.

-Insights further enhances security through searches of the dark web — or web sites that are inaccessible by standard search engines.
+Our intelligence solutions further enhance security through searches of the dark web — or web sites that are inaccessible by standard search engines.
 Because the nature of the tools used to access the dark web ensure anonymity, it is a hotbed of illegal activity.
 Dark web search capabilities enable investigators to scan posts and other information they wouldn’t otherwise be able to see.

 Situational awareness is a vital component of any holistic security program.
 Babel Street can help security professionals better analyze PAI, CAI, and dark web data for insights into the type of information that indicates potential criminal activity aimed at a venue or event.
-In doing so, they can better secure venues and protect event patrons.
+In doing so, these solutions help security teams better protect venues, patrons, and VIPs.

 Endnotes